 6029 Leesburg Pike, Falls Church; 703-671-8088

-Locations in Arlington, Rockville, Fredericksburg, and Fairfax
+Locations in Arlington, Rockville, Fredericksburg, Fairfax, and Bethesda

 1121 Nelson St., Rockville; 301-279-0806

 Ultra-light soup dumplings are the draw at this bustling cafe.
 On weekends, the place serves up a pan-fried version, less liquidy but no less delicious.
 Round out the meal with a salad of mustard greens and edamame, plus salt-baked ribs with noodle soup.
+Call for takeout.

 922 Blagden Alley, NW; 202-733-1152